bryanwhiting/blog/book-review/the-old-man-and-the-sea.md

 2024-02-02

 - thank goodness they're not as intelligent as those who kill them, though they're more noble and able
+- Let him believe I am more man than I AM and I will be so
+- "The thousand times he had proved it didn't matter now.
+He needs to prove it again anew that he's a man"

 Storytelling